gil27/gil.gomes.com.br/_drafts/2014-09-06-using-meaningless-names.md

 end
 {% endhighlight %}

 This methods checks if a student 'A' is monitor for a course that student 'B' is doing.
 If so, display a link to contact student 'A'.
 Take a look again to the code, is it easy to read?
 Is it clear?
 I don't think so.
-How can we improve this code simply renaming things?
+How can we improve this code just renaming things?

 The first step is renaming the helper method name and its variables
 {% highlight ruby %}